AdaCore/spark2014/lrm/source/mapping-spec.rst

    Note that the details of false alarm management are still TBD and so there is currently no equivalent of the accept annotation in the SPARK 2005 body.
+   To be completed in the Milestone 3 version of this document.

 Body in |SPARK|: